wessenstam/gts21/dbs/gettingstarted/gettingstarted.rst

       .. figure:: images/4.png

-      The Era Service VM is responsible for...
+      The Era Agent VM is responsible for managing, scheduling, and executing database operations on its cluster, offloading these operations and relaying status back to the parent Era server VM.

    - **Era Managed** networks were configured for a subset of the available IP range for both **EraCluster** (HPOC) and **AWS-Cluster**.
 While external IPAM solutions (including AHV IPAM) can be used for single instance database deployments, Era must control the IP pool for provisioning highly available database clusters, such as SQL Always-On Availability Groups.